-In Basecamp One, the dependencies and cross-cutting concerns are explicit, visible, and managed...these are the first order concerns of the organization.
-As dependencies are broken, delivery mechanisms mature, and test coverage improves we move toward continuous integration and delivery, a funding strategy that decouples services development and product development, product teams and services teams become less distinct, and the program team and portfolio team constructs can often be deprecated.
+In Basecamp One, the dependencies and cross-cutting concerns are explicit, visible, and managed.
+These are the first order concerns of the organization.
+As dependencies are broken, delivery mechanisms mature, and test coverage improves.
+We move toward continuous integration and delivery and a funding strategy that decouples services development and product development.
+Product teams and service teams become less distinct, and the program team and portfolio team constructs can often be deprecated. ₩НҮ